gmosx/servemux/README.md

 ### That's reasonable, but I still want to multiplex by request method

-We provide a separate `MethodMux` handler to do just that.
+We provide convenient `MethodHandlers` and `MethodFuncs` handlers to do just that.
 Check out the included example for more details.

 ## Contributing